How to get the most out of your garden (even during an Irish summer)

 5. Take the easy way out

-You can even cover it in astroturf if you want the appearance of a lawn without much of the effort.
+You can even cover it in astroturf if you want the appearance of a lawn without much effort.
 Your local garden centre will have rolls of astroturf for around €20 apiece so it could be a job that you complete this weekend.

 Regardless of what you decide, keep in mind the words of AA Milne, the creator of Winnie the Pooh, who said, “weeds are flowers too, once you get to know them.”